ag-rust/escapade/README.md

 assert_eq!("&lt;hello&gt;&amp;world&lt;&#x2F;hello&gt;", res.into_inner());
 ```

+Escaped strings cannot be appended to normal strings.

 ### Opting into safety

 Sometimes, you are sure that the string in question is safe (e.g., you painstakenly created it by hand).
 You can opt into safety in this case, to avoid escaping: